ngs-docs/2017-ucsc-metagenomics/binning.rst

   sudo apt-get install libatlas3-base libopenblas-base curl -L https://github.com/claczny/VizBin/blob/master/VizBin-dist.jar?raw=true > VizBin-dist.jar

 VizBin can run in OSX or Linux but is very hard to install on Windows.
 To simplify things we are going to run VizBin in the desktop emulator through JetStream (which is ... a bit clunky).
-So, go back to the Jetstream and follow me!
+So, go back to the Jetstream and open up the web desktop simulator.

+.. thumbnail:: ../files/OpenDesktop.png
+   :width: 20%